October 8, 2017

 I splurged and bought some CBD and my oil cost about $25 for these very tiny bottles and I also bought some vape juice from another company because I read that sometimes vaporizing CBD gives a more immediate effect.

-The vape juice was not cheap and it cost about $25 for a 30ml bottle, but based on the benefits, this is worth it.
+The vape juice was not cheap and it cost about $25 for a 30ml bottle.

 I knew this wouldn’t be a miracle cure, but to decrease my anxiety, pain, my tension, even by 10% is all I needed.
 Hell, I would take a %5 decrease!